MoTs in Harlow

 How To Check If Your MoT Is Valid.

 If you are unsure about the MoT on your car, just visit this official site.
-It's run by the Driver & Vehicle Standards Agency, the government agency in charge of MoTs, so it can be relied on.
+It's run by the government agency in charge of MoTs, so it can be relied on.

-It will tell you for sure if your car has a valid MoT or not.
-You just need your car registration number, plus either the V5C number, or the number from the last MoT pass or fail certificate.
+It will tell you for sure if your car, or any other car, has a valid MoT or not.
+You just need your car registration number.
+It is quick and easy to use.

 What the MoT Test Covers